martinthomson/key-consistency/draft-wood-key-consistency.md

 the key in that set is indistinguishable from the rest.
 An attacker that can actively cause inconsistent views of keys can therefore compromise user privacy.

-An attacker may separately cause privacy problems by forcing an users in ananonymity set to use an incorrect key.
+An attacker may separately cause privacy problems by forcing an users in an anonymity set to use an incorrect key.
 Informally, a key is correct if it belongs to the intended server and is not otherwise available to an attacker.
 In a public key setting, this means that the public key is that which is owned by the corresponding owner, and only that owner has access to the private key.
 An attacker